William Pitt Root

 William Pitt Root (born 1941 Austin, Minnesota) is an American poet.

-He was raised in Fort Myers, Florida.

-He studied at the University of Washington, and University of North Carolina at Greensboro.
+He was raised in Fort Myers, Florida, and went on to study at the University of Washington, and University of North Carolina at Greensboro.

-He was Tucson Poet Laureate from 1997 to 2002, and taught at Hunter College.

-He was a US/UK Exchange Artist, Rockefeller Foundation fellow, Guggenheim Fellow, Wallace Stegner Fellow at Stanford University, and an NEA fellow.
+Root was Tucson Poet Laureate from 1997 to 2002, and taught at Hunter College.
+He was also a US/UK Exchange Artist, Rockefeller Foundation fellow, Guggenheim Fellow, Wallace Stegner fellow at Stanford University, and an NEA fellow.

-His work appeared in Asheville Poetry Review, The Atlantic, New Yorker, Harpers, The Nation, Commonweal, American Poetry Review, Triquarterly, and Poetry.
+His work appeared in Asheville Poetry Review, The Atlantic, The New Yorker, Harpers, The Nation, Commonweal, The American Poetry Review, Tri@uarterly, and Poetry.
 He is poetry editor of Cutthroat Magazine.